HildanaW/Uber/README.md

   })

   output$explanation3 <- renderText({
-    "This charts sums up what we saw in the first two charts.
+    "This chart sums up what we saw in the first two charts.
 There's more rides in the afternoons and in september while there's less rides in the mornings and in April.
 Looking at these together can help us hypothesize the reasons for these occurances such as The beginning of the school year in Spetemeber correlating with the number of rides or that people take more uber rides in the afternoons(when the day is over) than when the morning or evening. "

   })